Star Fleet Project: Production

 On the mini-album as a whole, Van Halen said:

 That was just a get-together jam.
 [May] invited me down to ...
 Record Plant and we played ....
 After we played, he called me up about four months later and asked what I thought about putting the stuff out.
 And I said, "Send me the tape, let me hear it first," because I didn't remember how it went.
 He did and said, "Sure, what the hell."
 It reeks of fun.

 Releases

-The project was originally released on 31 October 1983, and was later re-released in November of that year.
+The project was originally released on Halloween, 31 October 1983, and was later re-released in November of that year.

-Capitol released "[a] shorter edit of 'Starfleet' ....[a] move [which] proved to be a disaster...".
+Capitol released "[a] shorter edit of 'Starfleet' ... [a] move [which] proved to be a disaster".

-"Star Fleet Project" was released on two CD formats.
+Star Fleet Project was released on two CD formats.
 It was first re-issued as part of May's "Back to the Light" single, in two CDs: the first featured "Star Fleet" and "Let Me Out", the second "Blues Breaker".

 In 1993, the songs were re-issued as tracks 6–8 of the Japanese mini-album Resurrection.